-Message from University of Hawai‘i at Hilo Chancellor Donald O. Straney
+Message from UH Hilo Chancellor Donald O. Straney

 Update on UH Hilo’s Strategic Plan, Part 2

 The new year brings two new people to the University of Hawai‘i at Hilo’s management team.
 We welcome Matt Platz as our new vice chancellor for academic affairs.
 Dr. Platz previously served as Distinguished University Professor of Chemistry at Ohio State University and director of the Division of Chemistry at the National Science Foundation.
 We will soon be welcoming our new director of University Relations later this month; a formal announcement will follow UH Board of Regent’s Jan.
 24 meeting.

 For this month’s column, I’d like to continue last month’s topic on our progress toward UH Hilo’s new Strategic Plan.
 In December, I highlighted the first three goals that administrators, faculty, and staff have been working to implement.
 This month, I’ll highlight some of the steps taken to implement the other three goals.

 Goal 4 is about cultivating, sustaining and reflecting a diverse, multicultural university that is rooted in the indigenous history of Hawai‘i.
 One of the projects we’re working on related to this goal is a UH systemwide initiative called “Hawai‘i Papa O Ke Ao,” which translates to “Hawai‘i Foundations of Enlightenment/Knowledge,” the goal of which is for UH to become the model indigenous-serving institution in the state and nation.
 Each UH campus was tasked with developing its own individual campus plan, and I have appointed a task force of individuals who represent a breadth of experience to develop Hilo’s plan.
 With community-wide input, the committee will gather information on Native Hawaiian programs, staffing, students and the Native Hawaiian community to develop our plan.